 Make-up artists may work directly for a production company or theater, or they may be self-employed.
-According to the U.S. Bureau of Labor Statistics, theatrical and performance make-up artists earned a yearly median salary of $53,230 in May, 2015 (www.bls.gov).
-Employment positions are predicted to rise 19% from 2014-2024, which is a slower rate than average.
+According to the U.S. Bureau of Labor Statistics, theatrical and performance make-up artists earned a yearly median salary of $64,250 in May, 2018 (www.bls.gov).
+Employment positions are predicted to rise 7% from 2018-2028, which is a faster than average.

 Education Information for Special Effects Make-Up Artists

 Training to become a make-up artist can involve enrolling in an associate degree program or obtaining on-the-job experience.
-According to O*NET Online, 36% of the responding theatrical and performance make-up artists have some college-level education, while 32% hold only a high school diploma or the equivalent (www.onetonline.org).
+According to O*NET Online, 43% of the responding theatrical and performance make-up artists have a post-secondary certificate, while 17% hold less than a high school diploma (www.onetonline.org).

 Several specialized institutes and cosmetology schools offer special effects or theatrical make-up programs.
 Make-up specialist educational programs can include classes on cosmetic applications, wigs, masks, hairdressing, temporary prosthetic applications and costuming.
 Other elements of the program might encompass make-up health and safety, make-up removal and script consultation.

 As a special effects make-up artist you need a keen eye for design, a steady hand, and a passion for the theatrical.
 Of course you'll also need formal training, many hours of on-the-job training and years of practice.